Hawaii

 Does Hawaii tax retirement income?

-Hawaii does not tax Social Security benefits and exempts many employer funded pensions, but withdrawals from accounts like a 401(k) or IRA are generally taxed at regular rates.
-Retirees living mostly on Social Security and pension income tend to fare better than those drawing heavily from retirement accounts.
+Hawaii does not tax Social Security and exempts many employer funded pensions.
+But withdrawals from a 401(k) or IRA are usually taxed at regular rates.
+If you live mostly on Social Security and pension income, you tend to do better here than if you draw heavily from retirement accounts.

 Tax Foundation of HawaiiHow expensive is it to live in Hawaii?

-Hawaii has the highest cost of living of any state, with an index well above the national average.
-Housing, groceries, and electricity are the main drivers, so a budget that works on the mainland may need to stretch further here.
+Hawaii has the highest cost of living of any state.
+Its index sits well above the national average.
+Housing, groceries, and electricity drive most of that, so a budget that works on the mainland has to stretch further here.

 World Population ReviewSources